ShanghaiEyevolutionTechnology/leadsense_ros/README.md

 # ROS Package For LeadSense Stereo Camera

 This package lets you use the LeadSense stereo camera with ROS.
-It outputs the rectified left and right images, depth map, disparity, point cloud, IMU information.
+It outputs the rectified left and right images, depth map, disparity, point cloud, IMU information and obstacle detection result.

 ## Prerequisites

 - Ubuntu 16.04
-- EvoBinoSDK >= 1.3.1 and its dependency CUDA
+- EvoBinoSDK >= 1.3.2 and its dependency CUDA
 - ROS Kinetic

-**Note**: if you want to use LeadSense without GPU, you could edit `leadsense_ros_nodelet.cpp`: change header file from `evo_depthcamera.h` to `evo_stereocamera.h`, and change the camera class from `DepthCamera` to `StereoCamera`.
+**Note**: if you want to use LeadSense without GPU, you could edit `leadsense_ros_nodelet.cpp`: change header file from `evo_depthcamera.h` to `evo_stereocamera.h`, change the camera class from `DepthCamera` to `StereoCamera`, and remove `evo::MAT_TYPE_CPU` in retrieve functions (CPU version do not have this option).

 **Note**: if you want to visualize disparity, you will also need to install the `image_view` package:
 ```